smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 **TO DO**

+ ---> fix makefile

+ ---> double quotes in dollar

+ ---> quote expansion, TEST, check, norm...

  ---> export key start alpha not num... check this

  ---> fix all errors and exit codes
 		which exit code for malloc failure? + error message? func(s) with template to handle all... keep it uniform, what we doing with exit codes?

- ---> expansionionionyy

  ---> leaks in expansion when it's finished...

+ ---> here_doc - check HERE_DOC IS A BITCH below for notes...
- ---> if here_doc, don't expand dollar, delmiter str is literal i.e.
+ 		if here_doc don't expand dollar, delmiter str is literal i.e.
 		export sarah=EOF
 		<< $sarah